dabeaz/sly/README.md

     SLY can be used to parse grammars consisting of several hundred rules (as might be found for a language like C).

+SLY originates from the PLY project (http://www.dabeaz.com/ply/index.html).
+However, it's been modernized a bit.
+In fact, don't expect any code previously written for PLY to work.
+That said, most of the things that were possible in PLY are also possible in SLY.

 An Example
 ==========